jcarlen/tdsbm_supplementary_material/README.md

 - stan\_results contains the estimated omega and C parameters for two-block TDMM-SBM of LA, SF, and the Manhattan subnetwork of New York City.
 (We did not complete estimation in R/Stan of the entire NYC network with an adequate sample size.)

+8) sim\_study

+- The simulation\_study.R script contains code to generate synthetic networks using our TDD-SBM and TDMM-SBM and fit those networks with several SBM variants, including discrete- and mixed-membership models and non-degree corrected models.

+- The sbmt\_london\_cycles.R script contains code to fit our TDD-SBM to the London cycles data set used in "A semiparametric extension of the stochastic block model for longitudinal networks" by Matias et al. (the paper introducing their PPSBM).

+- Output from the above two scripts is contained in the output folder.
+(Those scripts take a while to run.)